Jallikattu

 He is knocked unconscious by the bull's body blow and is carried out by his companions.

-Some were poked, trampled, thrown, pushed against fences, bleeding, or carried out unconscious.
+Some people were rushed, trampled, thrown, or pressed against fences, bleeding and carried away unconscious.

 * Pongal is a mixture of rice and sugar boiled and seasoned.